 It used to be common for all organizational systems to live “behind the firewall”.
 With the advent of SaaS as the primary method for delivering innovative business software, this no longer holds.
 Organizations no longer have root access to the databases that their data lives in; instead, they need to build integrations that pipe data via the APIs of each product they use.

-The combination of these two changes completely rips the rug out from under the simplistic data pipelines of yesterday.
+The combination of these changes completely rips the rug out from under the simplistic data pipelines of yesterday.
 SQL, shell scripts, and cron are just not up to the task anymore—there’s just too much data, and it all speaks different languages.
 Today’s data pipelines require a lot more moving pieces to deal with these challenges.

 What is involved in building a modern data pipeline?

 Here are some of the specific core challenges involved in building a modern data pipeline.

 - API integration is costly to maintain.
 Each API is a unique beast, and unfortunately they're often not well-documented.
 They also change constantly — and if you can't keep up, your jobs inevitably start failing.
 Each API performs in its own unique way.
 Rate limiting can be an issue.
 The Salesforce API, for example, has a low daily limit (15K calls per 24 hours).
 Exceed it, and you'll suddenly shut down access to all your business-critical CRM-integrated tools.